granthale/wip-book/content/Pieces/Making the most of a situation.md

-"Good mentality" is useful if you can't change something
+The "good" mentality is useful if you can't change something